 It is a true test to a horse and riders’ complete ability – grace, bravery, endurance, poise, and precision.
 Throughout the event, penalty points accrue.
 The pair with the lowest score at the end wins.

 Horseball is a team sport based on offense and defense with the objective of scoring goals by throwing a ball through a vertical hoop on the opposition's end.
 There are six team members – four players and two substitutes.
-Team members must make a minimum of three passes between three different players before scoring.
+Team members must make a minimum of three passes between three players before scoring.
 The ball cannot be with a rider for more than ten seconds while they are on the attack.
 When the ball falls, riders must pick it up without dismounting the horse.

 Mounted Games are amazingly fast and played on ponies by people of all ages.
 The many different Mounted Games require a high degree of athletic ability, riding skills, hand-eye coordination, perseverance, competitiveness, and teamwork.